-All are welcome to visit the Tower Hill Library which is on the lower level of the Stoddard Building.
-The Tower Hill Library has more than 6500 resources on plant science broadly defined, including books on gardening for all ages and abilities.
+All are welcome in the Tower Hill Library found on the lower level of the Stoddard Building and members may borrow books.
+The Library has more than 8000 resources on plant science broadly defined, including books and magazines on gardening for all ages and abilities.
 The Library is a great space for reading, quiet study and research.
-We welcome you to drop by any Tuesday, Thursday or Saturday from 10:00 am until 4:00 pm while visiting Tower Hill, or contact us by email or phone, 508.869.6111 x116 with your questions.
-We love questions, so don't hesitate to call or make an appointment with the Librarian if you're working on a topic that may require reference or archives assistance.
+We also offer a children's area with puzzles, drawing materials and a comfortable couch to sit and read a favorite story.
+We love questions, so don't hesitate to make an appointment with the Librarian if you're working on a topic that may require research or archives assistance.

 Tower Hill Botanic Garden opened in 1986 but its history as the Worcester County Horticultural Society dates back to the 1840’s, and the Library goes back almost as far.
-Early library holdings began with donations from founders and members, and reflected their interest in modeling themselves on the London Horticultural Society.
-In time, a cataloged and curated collection emerged with books and journals on many aspects of horticulture, economic and practical botany.
+Early library holdings began with donations from founders and members, and today the Library provides access to institutional and garden history records and regularly exhibits materials from our archives.

-We invite you to join our community of gardeners and readers!
-We read books from various genres on gardening and nature around a general theme, and meet one Saturday a month from January through April to discuss.
+Join our community of gardeners and readers.
+We read books on gardening and nature around a yearly theme, and meet one Saturday a month from January through April to discuss.
 Click here for our 2016 titles.
 A complete list of books read is here.